-Spelt (“farro” in Italian) is an ancient grain.
+Spelt is an ancient grain.
 Its origins go back to almost 5000 years ago to Middle East.
 Romans used spelt flour for making a kind of crackers for their long voyages.
 Some ancient tribes of Italy considered it sacred and used it in offerings to gods of harvest and fertility.
 My approach to spelt is less pious: I just love to eat it in different forms and shapes.
-Here I want to share one of my favourites among many Italian recipes.
-It was inspired by a summer Tuscan salad from the mountainous region of Garfagnana.
+Here I want to share my spelt salad Italian recipe inspired by a summer Tuscan salad from the mountainous region of Garfagnana.
 In Tuscany it is made with mozzarella, mint, olives and cannelini beans.
 I don’t use those and my salad is lighter yet as Mediterranean as it could be.
 Now is the perfect time to find fresh green beans, sweet Piccadilly tomatoes and green onions, so this dish will be a great seasonal treat.

 Serves 4 people